Fair play code

 No Varsity player or student practicing consistently with a varsity team may participate in intramural competition in their sport, in-season.
 Team will be charged with a default – lose game and half bond.

-Any player who appeared on a OUA/CIS eligibility list within the past two school years.
-If you played a fall varsity sport you will no longer be considered ex-varsity two years after your season is over. i.e. If you were a varsity player in the fall of the 2014-2015 school year you will still be considered a varsity player until the winter term (end of fall term) of the 2016-2017 school year.
+Any player who appeared on a OUA/USPORT eligibility list within the past two school years.
+If you played a fall varsity sport you will no longer be considered ex-varsity two years after your season is over.

-Currently on an OUA/CIS eligibility list of any varsity or club team or currently practices on a regular bases with a varsity or club team.
+Currently on an OUA/USPORT eligibility list (on the roster on gobadgers.ca webpage) of any varsity team or currently practices on a regular basis with a varsity team.